dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ***

 Note that we give migrations a descriptive name, to make it easier to understand the project history later.

 Since this isn't the project's first migration, EF Core now compares your updated model against a snapshot of the old model, before the column was added; the model snapshot is one of the files generated by EF Core when you add a migration, and is checked into source control.
 Based on that comparison, EF Core detects that a column has been added, and adds the appropriate migration.

-We now want to generate an SQL script, just like before.
+We now want to generate a SQL script, just like before.
 However, the **InitialCreate** migration has already been applied to our database, so our new script should contain only the schema changes since that point:

 #### [.NET Core CLI](#tab/dotnet-core-cli)